 “Polite and trusty boys” saddled up bicycles to deliver messages at ten cents a mile.

 Schwinn, place, and show: People love to compete, and bicycles were a natural for racing.
 In 1897 two men raced from City Park (Trinity Park) to Arlington Heights and back.
 “The winner will sip a glass of soda water, while his opponent drinks Trinity river water.”

 In the 1890s Henry Cromer had begun selling Rambler brand bicycles in downtown Fort Worth.
 The Rambler was manufactured by Gormully & Jeffery (which also manufactured the American Champion penny farthing) from 1878 to 1900.
 The Rambler bicycle was the predecessor of the Rambler automobile.
 And Henry Cromer would become Fort Worth’s first automobilist in 1902 when he bought a “gas machine”—a Rambler, naturally.

 There’s a Ford in your future: In fact, before the end of the nineteenth century, the bicycle could hear footsteps—or at least backfires—closing in behind it.
-An even newer conveyance, the automobile, had four wheels, not two, a bellyful of gasoline, and it was about to do to the bicycle what the bicycle had done to the horse:
+An even newer conveyance, the automobile, had four wheels, not two, and a bellyful of gasoline.
+And it was about to do to the bicycle what the bicycle had done to the horse: